 The DOJ’s recent involvement in digital political oversight includes:

-Big Tech Antitrust: Major antitrust cases against Google, Facebook, and other platforms examining search monopolization, social media competition, and app store practices.
+Big Tech Antitrust: Major antitrust cases against Google and Apple examining search monopolization, app store practices, and platform competition.

-Election Crime Prosecution: Criminal cases related to the 2020 election, January 6th investigations, and ongoing election security enforcement.
+Election Crime Prosecution: Criminal cases related to election violations across multiple election cycles, including investigations into voter fraud, election interference, and election security enforcement.

-Foreign Interference: Prosecution of foreign agents using social media for political manipulation and disinformation campaigns.
+Foreign Influence Operations: Prosecution of foreign agents using social media for political influence and online interference campaigns.

-Platform Investigations: Investigations into content moderation practices, particularly around political content removal and algorithmic bias claims.
+Platform Investigations: Investigations into content moderation practices, particularly around political content removal and claims of algorithmic bias.

 Related Entities